-With all of this professional activity, it is a wonder that he had time for other pursuits.
+With all of this professional activity, it is a wonder that Rosie had time for other pursuits.
 But he surely did.
-On the piano, he led an ensemble that provided background music at many M.I.T. functions.
+On the piano, he led an ensemble that provided background music at many MIT functions.
 He enjoyed golf, tennis, skiing, and traveling.
 It could be said that his passion was getting to know people, and he made it a point to know professional and personal acquaintances as individuals.
 He and his wife, Towneley, gave impromptu concerts (she singing and he on piano) at professional meetings all over the world.
 He was married to Towneley for 55 years until she passed away in 2001.
-They had moved from their suburban Boston home in Waban to Maine in 1991.
-He became increasingly disabled over the last 20 years of his life, but he adapted to his condition, with the major concessions being that he gave up sports, restricted traveling, and switched from the piano to the xylophone.
-His mental acuity was not diminished until his last year, and he kept up a spirited correspondence - with the aid of voice activation of his computer.
+They had moved from their suburban Boston home to Falmouth, Maine, in 1991.
+Rosie became increasingly disabled over the last 20 years of his life, but he adapted to his condition, with the major concessions being that he gave up sports, restricted traveling, and switched from the piano to the xylophone.
+He kept up a spirited correspondence-with the aid of voice activation of his computer.

-He is survived by five children and their spouses.
-He had four grandchildren and five great-grandchildren.
+Warren Rohsenow is survived by five children and their spouses.
+He had four grandchildren and five greatgrandchildren.
 He was devoted to his family, always finding time to spend with family members.
 The Rohsenow household was cheerful and loving, invariably filled with music.
-A compact disc, "Daughters of Swing," was produced by his three daughters in 2005.

-He retired from M.I.T. in 1985 but his spirit lives on there.
+He retired from MIT in 1985 but his spirit lives on there.
 The laboratory was renamed in his honor in 1992: the Rohsenow Heat and Mass Transfer Laboratory.
 After an extensive renovation, the laboratory was again renamed in 2010 the Rohsenow Kendall Heat Transfer Laboratory.
 In many respects, his passing signals the end of an era.
-He helped create a golden age of research in heat transfer.
-The field was undeveloped in 1946 and much work needed to be done in order to design heat transfer equipment.
-He made the most of the opportunity during the next fifty years.
+The consummate heat transfer engineer, he helped create a golden age of research in heat transfer.
+The field was undeveloped in 1946, and much work needed to be done in order to design heat transfer equipment.
+He made the most of the opportunity during the next 40 years.
 Currently, simplified models of heat transfer phenomena based on classical analysis are no longer fashionable.
 Instead, CFD codes have become the standard tool of research and industrial design.
 Also, with the passage of time, many pertinent studies performed decades ago are now sent into oblivion, removed from the reference lists of recent papers and textbooks.
-We, former students and colleagues of Prof. Rohsenow, believe that his contributions to heat transfer will endure.
+It can be asserted, however, that Warren Rohsenow's contributions to heat transfer will endure.
 Furthermore, his contributions as a person will continue to inspire students and researchers alike.